Home » NEET Coaching » Top Career Options After NEET: 11 Best Courses and Careers to Consider

 MBBS is considered the best course due to its wide scope and recognition globally.

-Participate in the counseling process to secure admission to your desired course.
+Participate in the NEET counselling process to secure admission to your desired course.

-BDS, BAMS, and B.Sc Nursing are among the best alternatives.
+BDS, BAMS, and B.Sc Nursing are among the best alternatives after MBBS.

-Options include hospital management, clinical research, or super-specializations abroad.
+Options include hospital management, clinical research, or super-specialisations abroad.

 MBBS, BDS, BAMS, BHMS, and B.Sc Nursing are the top courses.